CLP says may consider listing India unit

-HONG KONG Regional power utility CLP Holdings Ltd (0002.HK) said on Monday that it will consider listing its India business to raise funds for further expansion there.
+HONG KONG Feb 27 Regional power utility CLP Holdings Ltd said on Monday that it will consider listing its India business to raise funds for further expansion there.

 "Our Indian business may at some stage make demands on CLP Holdings' capital on a scale beyond what we are prepared to fund ourselves," CLP said in its 2011 annual report.
 "In due course, we will consider a local listing."